Best Wide Receivers in Philadelphia Eagles History

 Zach Ertz is the third receiving option on this list that is not a wide receiver.
 Ertz is a tight end who was drafted in the second round of the 2013 NFL Draft.
 Since that day, he has dominated on the Philadelphia Eagles as one of the NFL's best tight ends.
 Ertz has been one of the most highly targeted receivers since he joined the NFL.
 In fact, since targets have been a recorded statistic, Ertz has the most targets in Eagles' history.
 He also has the most receptions in a single season for any Eagles player and holds the NFL record for most catches by an NFL tight end in a season.

 Ertz has only played seven seasons with the Eagles but currently dominates in multiple receiving categories for their franchise.
 He's first all-time in targets, second in receptions, fifth in receiving yards, and eighth in receiving touchdowns.
-He's one of the new revolutionary athletic tight ends that the league has started to make a necessary weapon for any team.
+NFL teams have started to target athletic tight ends like Ertz to offer more offensive weapons on the field.
 He was part of the team's only Super Bowl and currently has three Pro Bowl appearances.

 Ertz didn't begin his career as a superstar, despite his incredible talent.
 When he was drafted he was named the third tight end by then-coach Chip Kelly.
 Kelly wanted to implement a three-tight end system similar to the New England Patriots, but as the years went on Ertz began to eat up more and more targets.
 After only starting 15 games in his first 3 seasons, Ertz started to take over in 2016.
 He started 12 of his 14 games and has never given up his starting role since.
 His hard work has led to him being a legend in Philadelphia Eagles history.
 In Ertz's time with the Eagles, he has 525 receptions for 5,743 yards and 35 touchdowns.